PowerShell/openssh-portable/contrib/win32/tools/AttackSurfaceAnalyzer/README.md

 # Attack Surface Analyzer Testing

-This directory contains tools for running Attack Surface Analyzer (ASA) tests on OpenSSH MSI installations on a Windows VM with PowerShell 7 and .NET 9 SDK installed.
+This directory contains tools for running Attack Surface Analyzer (ASA) tests on OpenSSH MSI installations directly on Windows with PowerShell 7 and .NET 9 SDK installed.

 ## Overview

 Attack Surface Analyzer is a Microsoft tool that helps analyze changes to a system's attack surface.
-These scripts allow you to run ASA tests locally in a clean Windows container to analyze what changes when OpenSSH is installed.
+These scripts allow you to run ASA tests directly on Windows to analyze what changes when OpenSSH is installed.

 ## Files

-- **Run-AttackSurfaceAnalyzer-VM.ps1** - PowerShell script to run ASA tests with official MSIs
+- **Run-AttackSurfaceAnalyzer.ps1** - PowerShell script to run ASA tests with official MSIs
 - **Summarize-AsaResults.ps1** - PowerShell script to analyze and summarize ASA results
 - **README.md** - This documentation file